'Oppenheimer' wins best picture at Academy Awards, Emma Stone takes best actress

 As a film heavy with unease for human capacity for mass destruction, "Oppenheimer" also emerged – even over its partner in cultural phenomenon, "Barbie" – as a fittingly foreboding film for times rife with cataclysm, man-made or not.
 Sunday's Oscars at the Dolby Theatre in Los Angeles unfolded against the backdrop of wars in Gaza and Ukraine, and with a potentially momentous U.S. election on the horizon.

 Instead, Oscar voters couldn’t resist the full-bodied extremes of Stone’s “Poor Things” performance.
-The win for Stone, her second best actress Oscar following her 2019 win for “La La Land,” confirmed the 35-year-old as arguably the preeminent big-screen actress of her generation.
-The list of women to win best actress two or more times is illustrious, including Katherine Hepburn, Frances McDormand, Ingrid Bergman and Bette Davis.
+The win for Stone, her second best actress Oscar following her 2017 win for “La La Land,” confirmed the 35-year-old as arguably the preeminent big-screen actress of her generation.
+The list of women to win best actress two or more times is illustrious, including Katharine Hepburn, Frances McDormand, Ingrid Bergman and Bette Davis.

 “We don’t know where this incredible journey is going from here,” said Nolan.
 “But to think that I’m a meaningful part of it means the world to me.”